Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Credit: Heather Miller

 The design of the building itself is unique in its ability to blend with its surroundings.
 This visitor center serves as the major hub for information, exhibits, and services for visitors.
 The visitor center provides essential resources to enhance your understanding and experience of the park.
 There are many exhibits that offer insights into the culture and daily life of the Ancestral Pueblo people.
 Visitors can watch an orientation film that provides an overview of the park’s history, preservation efforts, and important safety information.
-Be sure to get your National Park passport stamp before leaving.
+Be sure to get your national park passport stamp before leaving.
 There is also a bottle refill station and clean restrooms.

 Mesa Verde Visitor & Research Center large sculpture on a stone base with mountains and a cloudy sky in the background.